pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. once" delivery.
 We can avoid the restriction of making aggregate commands
 .. idempotent.
 We can also avoid storing all the received messages in order to
 .. de-duplicate and reorder.)

-The other important concerns discussed in this section are scalability and maintainability.

 ..
 To limit this discussion even further, any programming errors in the policies or
 .. aggregates of a process that may inadvertently define pathological behaviour are